Laura Belle (Younkin) Shroyer was born in 1877 at Clay Run, Fayette County, PA, the daughter of William "Dayton" and Lucinda (Harbaugh) Younkin.

 Son Gilbert Lee Shroyer (1942- ? ) was born on May 17, 1942 in Mill Run.
 He wed Joyce Workman on Oct.
 9, 1965, in Connellsville.
 (Gilbert's brother Gerald married Joyce's sister Lois.)
 Their three children were Cheryl Ann Shroyer, Brian Lee Shroyer and Shawn Ray Shroyer.
 In 2012, Gilbert attended the Younkin Reunion in Kingwood, PA and in 2013 came to the Minerd-Minard-Miner-Miner Reunion in Indian Head, PA.

 Son Robert Wendell Shroyer (1943-2003) was born on July 9, 1943 in Clay Run.
 A six-year military veteran, he was a carpenter and resided at Lemont Furnace near Uniontown, Fayette County, PA.
-He married Katherine Emerick, daughter of Caton and Hazel (Wingrove) Emerick, and they produced six children -- Robert Scott Shroyer, David Shroyer, Kathleen Pesuti, William "Bill" Shroyer, Mark Shroyer and Timothy Shroyer.
-Robert died at age 69 and was laid to rest in Cove Run Cemetery, following a funeral led by Rev. Charles Pringle.
+He married Katherine Emerick ( ? - ? ), daughter of Caton and Hazel (Wingrove) Emerick, and they produced four children -- Robert Scott Shroyer, David Shroyer, Kathleen Pesuti and William "Bill" Shroyer.
+Two stepsons were involved with the family -- Mark Faust and Timothy "Tim" Faust.
+Robert died at age 59 in 2003 and was laid to rest in Cove Run Cemetery, following a funeral led by Rev. Charles Pringle.

-Daughter Betty "Marlene" Shroyer (1953- ? ) was born on March 20, 1953.
+Daughter Betty "Marlene" Shroyer (1953-2012) was born on March 20, 1953.
 Her two daughters were Stacey Lynn Shroyer and April Dawn Shroyer.
+She was joined in holy wedlock with David Lint ( ? - ? ).

 ~ Daughter Lucinda "Mae" (Shroyer) Conn ~